wp-plugins/vrpconnector/README.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Navigate to Wordpress Admin > Settings > VRP and enter your Gueststream.net API key
 1. Begin adding the available shortcodes to your posts and pages as desired.
+The following shortcodes are available for use throughout your website.
+To use them simply add them to the page/post content.

+* [vrpSearchForm] - Will display an advanced search for users to search your properties.
+* [vrpUnits] - Displays a list of all enabled units
+* [vrpSearch] - Requires additional attributes to display units according to the values set.
+This short code effectively produces the results of performing an availability search.

+More detailed instructions for using shortcodes, theming the VRP pages and using the plugin can be found at the VRPConnector's Wiki page here: https://github.com/Gueststream-Inc/VRPConnector/wiki

 == Frequently Asked Questions ==
 = What property management software(s) does the VRP Connector support? =